A priori estimates for the motion of charged liquid drop: A dynamic approach via free boundary Euler equations: Proof of the Main Theorem

 \section{Proof of the Main Theorem}

 In this short section we collect the results from Section 6, Section 7 and Section 8 and prove the Main Theorem.
-The proof is fairly straightforward, and the only delicate part is to show that the a priori estimates \eqref{eq:apriori_est} hold for a short time. \begin{proof}[\textbf{Proof of the Main Theorem}] Let us assume that the quantities $\Lambda_T$ and $\sigma_T$, which are defined in \eqref{def:apriori_est} and \eqref{eq:height_well} respectively, satisfy $\Lambda_T <\infty$ and $\sigma_T>0$ for $T>0$.
-Let us first show that this implies the bound \beq E_l(t) \leq C_l \qquad \text{for all }\, t \leq T \eeq for every positive integer $l$, where the constant $C_l$ depends on $l, T, \sigma_T, \Lambda_T$ and on $E_l(0)$.
+The proof is fairly straightforward, and the only delicate part is to show that the a priori estimates \eqref{eq:apriori_est} hold for a short time. \begin{proof}[\textbf{Proof of the Main Theorem}] Let us assume that the quantities $\Lambda_T$ and $\sigma_T$, which are defined in \eqref{def:apriori_est} and \eqref{eq:height_well} respectively, satisfy $\Lambda_T \leq M $ and $\sigma_T\geq \frac{1}{M}$ for $T>0$.
+We show that this implies the bound \beq E_l(t) \leq C_l \qquad \text{for all }\, t \leq T \eeq for every positive integer $l$, where the constant $C_l$ depends on $l, T, M$ and on $E_l(0)$.
+Here the dependence on $T$ means that if $T<1$, then the constant $C_l$ may be chosen to be independent of $T$.
 The estimate \eqref{eq:mainthm-1} is crucial as it quantifies the smoothness of the flow under the assumption that the a priori estimates are bounded.

-We obtain first by Lemma \ref{lem:claim2} that \beq \int_0^T \|p\|_{H^2(\Omega_t)}^2 \, dt \leq \tilde C, \eeq where $\tilde C$ depends on $T, \sigma_T,\Lambda_T$ and on $E_1(0)$.
+We obtain first by Lemma \ref{lem:claim2} that \beq \int_0^T \|p\|_{H^2(\Omega_t)}^2 \, dt \leq \tilde C, \eeq where $\tilde C$ depends on $T,M$ and on $E_1(0)$.
 Proposition \ref{prop:case-1} and Proposition \ref{prop:reg-est-1} in turn imply \beq \eeq for all $t \leq T$.
 In particular, the quantity $C_0 + \En_1(t)$ is positive.
 Therefore we obtain by integrating over $(0,T)$ and using \eqref{eq:mainthm-11} that

 for all $t \leq T$.
 By using Proposition \ref{prop:reg-est-1} again we have